 Bold New Animation Takes on ‘Big Ag’

 Its message is haunting, its style is charming – this is the latest ad from fast-food chain Chipotle to slam the intensive livestock system, and it does so in three minutes flat.
-Raw investigates how music, classic storytelling and the vision of a dystopian future combine here to pack a huge and heart-rending punch.
+We investigate how music, classic storytelling and the vision of a dystopian future combine here to pack a huge and heart-rending punch.

 Popular Mexican grill Chipotle, which has outlets in the US, Canada, the UK and France, prides itself on bringing organic vegetables and higher-welfare meat to the fast-food assembly line.
 Its mission statement, Food With Integrity, says it all.